If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 No way.
 I was flying back to the UK on the same day I was moving out, so I wanted that cash back in my hand.

 I argued the case that I had paid them cash, and also said I might not be returning to Thailand.
-I could have said I didn't have a Thai bank account for them to pay it into, but that might have been a difficult lie to swallow since I'd been in Thailand so long.
+Sure, I could have said I didn't have a Thai bank account for them to pay the money into, but that might have been a difficult lie to swallow since I'd been in Thailand so long.

 Anyway, long story short, they arranged for me to have the cash on the day I moved out.